VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/logo-actor-spec.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Logo Actor Spec"><img src="/documentation/images/tutorial/logo-actor-spec.png" /></a>

-> **Attention**: The current version of the actor editor has a bug that prevents it from detecting any changes when adding a sprite component, even after adding an image source.
+> **Attention**: The current version of the actor editor has a bug that prevents it from detecting any changes when adding a sprite component, or after adding an image source to it.
 As a workaround for the time being, you will have to do another change, e.g. setting the palette to 1 and back to 0, before the sprite component gets detected and can be saved.

 ## Stage